Limacus maculatus

 Limacus maculatus, the green cellar slug or Irish yellow slug, is a species of slug native to the Caucasus and Black Sea coast.
 It has also been introduced to a number of northern European countries.
 In its introduced range the species is often synanthropic.
 It is most likely to be confused with Limacus flavus, which it closely resembles externally.

+Taxonomy

-Limax ecarinatus Boettger, 1881 is the appropriate name if Limacus is considered a subgenus of Limax.
-The reason is that Nunneley already described a Limax maculatus in 1837; this turned out to be a synonym of Limax maximus, but nevertheless the combination Limax maculatus cannot be re-applied to a species described under the name maculatus at a later date (even though that 1851 description used a different genus, Krynickillus).
+Formerly, Limax ecarinatus Boettger, 1881 was the appropriate name if Limacus was considered a subgenus of Limax.
+The reason is that Nunneley had already described a Limax maculatus in 1837; this turned out to be a synonym of Limax maximus, but nevertheless the combination Limax maculatus could not be reapplied to a species described under the name maculatus at a later date (even though that 1851 description used a different genus, Krynickillus).
+However, a 2016 ruling by the International Commission on Zoological Nomenclature has suppressed the earlier usages of Limax maculatus, making Limax maculatus now the correct name if the species is placed in the genus Limax.

+In the 1970s the same species was twice described again, under the names Limax grossui (from Romania) and Limax pseudoflavus (from Ireland).